nofusscomputing/gitlab-ci/validation/markdown_lint.md

 - **Optional** file `.markdownlint.json` in repository root with any rules you wish to specify

-- **Mandatory** file `.markdownlint-cli2.jsonc` in the repository root so that a Junit test report is created.

 ## your .gitlab-ci.yml changes
 To use this job add the following to your `.gitlab-ci.yml` file